endlesspint8/endlesspint8.github.io/_posts/2016-08-01-six-pack-project-netherlands.md

 ---

-**Newsletter**

-> Sign up for the <a href="http://bit.ly/ep8nlw" target="_blank">newsletter</a> and receive advance notice of posted content, added site features, and opportunities to ask questions & make suggestions for future data related beer pieces.
->
-> Drink well & stay curious, Reggie

----

 **Notes**

 <b id="f1">1</b> No disrespect to Guinness.
 It’s just that there’s more to stouts than Irish stouts, is all. [↩](#a1) <br>